Are low frequency macroeconomic variables important for high frequency electricity prices?: RU-MIDAS model

 Since the parameters of Eq. \eqref{AR_spec} are unknown and also $\gamma_i(L)$ cannot be determined exactly, it is possible to use an approximate reverse unrestricted MIDAS (RU-MIDAS) models based on linear lag polynomial

 where the orders of $\tilde{a}_i(L)$ and $b_i(L^{k+i})$ are larger enough such that $\xi_{it}$ is a white noise.
 Since the error terms $\xi_{it}$ are correlated across $i$, one could estimate the RU-MIDAS equations for different values of $i$ by using a system estimation method.
-In particular, Eq. \eqref{approx_RUMIDAS} can be grouped in a single equation by adding a proper set of dummy variables.
-In our empirical application, we consider a daily dependent variable and monthly explanatory variables such that the single-equation version of Eq. \eqref{approx_RUMIDAS} is
+In particular, Eq. \eqref{approx_RUMIDAS} can be grouped in a single equation by adding a proper set of dummy variables. {In our empirical application, we consider a daily dependent variable and monthly explanatory variables, and we use 28 days (4 weeks) for modeling purpose.
+The specification of 28 days (4 weeks) lags is used to include seasonality and the low frequency macroeconomic variables. }